 The majority of our clients are secured through word-of-mouth, personal recommendations and by people who find our website and like what we have to say.

 If you would like advice on how to choose a firm (that does not include advertising), see: How to choose a New York personal injury attorney (and what to avoid)

 Eric Turkewitz is also a nationally recognized blogger.
 In his New York Personal Injury Law Blog, he gives his reflections on the law, tort "reform" and relevant news stories.
-His blog has been named one of the top law 100 blogs four years in a row by the American Bar Association Journal.
+His blog was named one of the top law 100 blogs five years in a row by the American Bar Association Journal, and then inducted into its law blog hall of fame.
 It isn't used to discuss his cases, except on very rare occasions.
 It isn't used to solicit business.
 It is used at some points, however, to discuss the new frontier in lawyers and advertising, to the extent you wish to read more on the subject.